Generalized Bayesian Nash Equilibrium with Continuous Type and Action Spaces: Existence and uniqueness of GBNE

 \subsection{Existence of a continuous generalized Bayesian Nash equilibrium}

-With the technical preparations in section \ref{subsec:continuity_of_para_program}, we turn to discuss existence of a continuous GBNE of model (\ref{eqn:GNE}).
+With the technical preparations in section \ref{subsec:continuity_of_para_program}, we turn to discuss the existence of a continuous GBNE of model (\ref{eqn:GNE}).
 We do so by virtue of Schauder's fixed point theorem as in \cite{guo2021existence} and \cite{meirowitz2003existence}.
-To this end, we recall the basics related to the classical result.
+To this end, we recall the basics related to the classic result.

 Let $Z$ be a Banach space and $T:Z\to Z$ be an operator.
 A set in $Z$ is called {\em relatively compact} if its closure is compact.
-The operator $T$ is said to be {\em compact} if it is continuous and maps bounded sets into relatively compact sets.
+The operator $T$ is said to be {\em compact} if it is continuous and maps the bounded sets into the relatively compact sets.

 \begin{theorem}[Schauder's fixed point theorem \cite{zeilder1985nonlinear}] If $\mathcal{Z}$ is a non-empty, closed, bounded, convex subset of a Banach space $Z$ and $T: \mathcal{Z}\to \mathcal{Z}$ is a compact operator, then $T$ has a fixed point. \end{theorem}